openstax/cookbook/README.md

 ### Tutorials

 There are some tutorials you can work through in the `tutorials` directory.
 Each tutorial is in a separated numbered subdirectory, e.g. `tutorials/01`.
-Each tutorial directory contains an `input.xhtml` file that is your starting point (along with some instructions in comments at the top), an `expected_output.xhtml` file that is what you're trying to get to when your recipe is applied to the input file, as well as some number of solution files (don't look at those unless you get stuck!!).
+Each tutorial directory contains a `raw.html` file that is your starting point (along with some instructions in comments at the top), an `expected_baked.html` file that is what you're trying to get to when your recipe is applied to the input file, as well as some number of solution files (don't look at those unless you get stuck!!).
 To get started, run:

 ```bash
 $> ./setup_my_recipes